olliethedev/ui-builder/README.md

 ### Registration Structure
 Each component is registered with the following details:
 - `component`: The React component itself.
+Primitive components will not have this property.
 - `schema`: A Zod schema defining the properties and validation rules for the component.
 - `from`: The source path of the component.
 Used when exporting the page as code.
+Primitive components will not have this property.
 - `defaultChildren`: An array of default child layers that the component should contain upon creation.
+This is useful for creating the initial scaffolding of a component hierarchy like a Card with CardTitle, CardDescription, and CardContent.
-- `fieldOverrides`: Functions to customize form fields when editing the component's properties.
+- `fieldOverrides`: Functions to customize auto-form fields when editing the component's properties.

 ### Example Registration